vueandme/pizza-components/docs/sauce.md

 - Lack of 'visibility'
 - They are not 'time proof'

-They enforce a 'jumping' developing experience where we are forced to jump accross files, and files block, fragmenting our attention and mental resources.
+They enforce a 'jumping' developing experience where we are forced to jump across files, and files block, fragmenting our attention and mental resources.
 So we go back to component factories?
 Copy-pasted code?

 ## No, we use slots